 The region contains mineral resources that are extracted, usually from quarries.
 Companies such as Barro, Boral Resources, CSR, Nubrik and Pioneer all have operations here.

 The urbanised nature of the region means there are constant incremental changes from rural to residential, commercial or industrial land uses.
-Development companies range from government bodies such as the former Urban and Regional Land Corporation (now merged with the Docklands Authority and known as VicUrban) to many private developers.
+Development companies range from government bodies to many private developers.
 Indications about guidelines for land use can be found in Melbourne 2030.

 Fishing industry organisations

 The region sustains a significant recreational fishery, a growing aquaculture industry and a commercial fishing industry targeting a variety of species in the region’s inland waterways, estuaries, Port Phillip Bay, Western Port and near-shore ocean.
-These industries are represent by the Fisheries Co-Management Council, Seafood Industry Victoria, the Victorian recreational fishing peak body VRFish and the Victorian Aquaculture Council.
+These industries are represented and supported in organisations and forums such as the Victorian recreational fishing peak body VRFish, Victorian aquaculture industry associations, Native Fish Australia (Victoria) and OzFish Unlimited.

 Businesses and corporations